 Neurological exam.
 Your doctor will have you move around to look at how your brain, nerves, and spinal cord are working.

 MRI (magnetic resonance imaging).
-This scan uses magnets and X-rays to make detailed pictures of your organs.
+This scan uses magnets to make detailed pictures of your organs.
 You'll likely get a shot of a dye that collects around cancer cells so they show up better in pictures.

 Spinal tap.
 You'll lie down on your side and your doctor will use a needle to collect fluid from your spine.
 Lab technicians will analyze it for signs of tumors.